loner02/Pssst/README.md

 Web Speech API (according to documentation) is experimental with limited browser support.
 It relies on the speech services installed on the device.

-Google Speech services isn't free.
+Google Cloud Speech services isn't free.
 Neither is Microsoft Azure Cognitive services.
+And so are dozens of others that offer multiple languages and voices.

 If you're on a Private/Home network, you don't need to go online or pay for subscription to have speech services.
 You can setup one for your personal use.